The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: The critical point for the triangular and hexagonal lattices

 Let $\mathbb T$ be the triangular lattice of mesh size $1$, embedded in the plane in such a way that the origin is a vertex and the edges of $\mathbb{T}$ are parallel to the lines of equations $y=0$, $y=\sqrt{3}x/2$ and $y=-\sqrt{3}x/2$.
 The dual graph of this lattice is a hexagonal lattice, denoted by $\mathbb{H}$, see Figure~\ref{fig:reseau_triangular}.
 Via planar duality, it is sufficient to handle the case of the triangular lattice in order to prove Theorem~\ref{triangular}.
 Define $p_{\mathbb{T}}$ as being the unique $p\in (0,1)$ such that $y^3+3y^2-q=0$, where $y := p_{\mathbb{T}} / (1-p_{\mathbb{T}})$.
 The goal is to prove that $p_c(\mathbb{T})=p_{\mathbb{T}}$.

 The general strategy is the same as in the square lattice case.
 We prove that at $p=p_\mathbb{T}$, a crossing estimate similar to Theorem~\ref{RSW_torus} holds.
 Sharp threshold arguments and proofs of Section~\ref{sec:proofs} can be adapted \emph{mutatis mutandis}, replacing square-shaped annuli by hexagonal-shaped annuli.
 The crossing estimate must be slightly modified, and we present the few changes.
 It harnesses the planar-duality between the triangular and the hexagonal lattices, and the so-called \emph{star-triangle transformation} (see \emph{e.g.} Section 6.6 of \cite{Grimmett} and Figure~\ref{fig:reseau_triangular}).
-We assume that the reader already knows the star-triangle transformation.
+We assume that the reader is already familiar with the star-triangle transformation.

 Let $e_1=\sqrt{3}/2+{\rm i}/2$ and $e_2={\rm i}$; whenever we write coordinates, they are understood as referring to the basis $(e_1,e_2)$.
 A `rectangle' $[a,b)\times[c,d)$ is the set of points in $z\in \mathbb{T}$ such that $z=\lambda e_1+\mu e_2$ with $\lambda\in[a,b)$ and $\mu\in[c,d)$ (it has a lozenge shape, see \emph{e.g.} Figure~\ref{fig:event_A_triangular}).
 By analogy with the case of the square lattice, $\C_v(D)$ denotes the event that there exists a path between the top and the bottom sides of $D$ which stays inside $D$.
 Such a path is called a \emph{vertical open crossing} of the rectangle.
 Other quantities are defined similarly.
-We present the crossing estimate in the case of the torus $\mathbb{T}_m$ of size $m$ (deriving the bulk estimate follows the same lines as in the square lattice case); $\phi_{p_{sd},q,m}^{\rm p}$ denotes the random-cluster measure on $\mathbb{T}_m$.
+Let $\mathbb{T}_m$ be the torus of size $m$ constructed using the 'rectangle' of the form $[0,m]\times[0,m]$ with respect to the basis $(e_1,e_2)$.
+We present the crossing estimate in the case of the torus $\mathbb{T}_m$ (deriving the bulk estimate follows the same lines as in the square lattice case); $\phi_{p_{sd},q,m}^{\rm p}$ denotes the random-cluster measure on $\mathbb{T}_m$.

 \begin{theorem} Let $\al>1$ and $q\geq 1$.
 There exists $c(\al)>0$ such that for every $m>\alpha n>0$,

 \end{theorem}